Alan Joyce (businessman): Early career

 In 1988, Joyce commenced work at Aer Lingus, the flag carrier of Ireland.
 He held various positions in sales, marketing, information technology, network planning, operations research, revenue management and fleet planning.
+He spent eight years with the airline, later saying of his introduction to aviation that he "got the smell of kerosene in my nostrils".
 In 1996, he resigned to join the now-defunct Ansett Australia.
+He had been recruited by the Ansett executive Lyell Strambi to work on route planning, and moved to Australia at the age of 30.
 In 2000, Joyce joined Qantas.
 At both Ansett Australia and Qantas, he headed the Network Planning, Schedules Planning and Network Strategy functions.
 Joyce was appointed CEO of Qantas subsidiary Jetstar in October 2003.